 Selecting a valuation expert for your divorce

 Choosing the right expert for valuing your business is very important.
-You and your attorney should ask questions about who is right for your case in this regard.
-First, choose an expert who has done this type of valuation for a divorce previously.
-There is nothing wrong with a person getting their start in valuing businesses for a divorce, but don’t let yourself become that person’s first case.
+You and your attorney should ask questions about who is suitable for your case in this regard.
+First, choose an expert who has done this type of valuation for divorce previously.
+There is nothing wrong with a person getting their start in valuing businesses for a divorce, but don't let yourself become that person's first case.
 Pick an experienced party when it comes to selecting an expert witness.
 Ask how many divorces the person has worked on previously.

 Closing thoughts on valuing a business in a Texas divorce

-A jointly held business can be blessing to you and your spouse and can present a challenge to divide in a divorce.
+A jointly held business can be a blessing to you and your spouse and can present a challenge to divide in a divorce.
 There are many factors at play when having this discussion in conjunction with a divorce case.
-Work with your attorney to organize financial documents early on in the divorce in order to save time later.
+Work with your attorney to organize financial documents early on in the divorce to save time later.
 Be willing to think creatively when dividing up your community estate as a whole, as well.

 Questions about the material presented in today's blog post?
 Contact the Law Office of Bryan Fagan

-If you have any questions about the material presented in today’s blog post, please do not hesitate to contact the Law Office of Bryan Fagan.
-Our licensed family law attorneys offer free of charge consultations six days a week via phone, video and in person.
+If you have any questions about the material presented in today's blog post, please do not hesitate to contact the Law Office of Bryan Fagan.
+Our licensed family law attorneys offer free of charge consultations six days a week via phone, video, and in person.
 We appreciate your interest in our law office and look forward to speaking to you about how we can serve you and your family.